The Problem with How America Snacks Today

-Walk into any grocery store and you'll witness the stunning proliferation of new snack products — from Beanitos and Lentil Chips to Halfpops and Coco-Roons.
-It's a stunning transformation of the grocery landscape, as Americans are now spending more on snacks than on regular grocery foods.
+Walk into any grocery store and you’ll witness the stunning proliferation of new snack products — from Beanitos and Lentil Chips to Halfpops and Coco-Roons.
+It’s a remarkable transformation of the grocery landscape, as Americans are now spending more on snacks than on regular grocery foods.
 Sales of nuts, nutritional bars, and meat snacks like jerky are growing at 2.5, 4.3, and 6.2 times the rate of overall grocery spending respectively, according to data from Nielsen.

 Is the ever-widening snack landscape, and our reliance on it, a good thing — or problematic?
 Our packaged snack options are often healthier than the snacks of yore, which is great, but the language we have around when we snack and what constitutes a snack raises some questions about how and why we snack so much more, and how it affects our waistlines and our wallets.

 So let me let you in on the little secret of snacking in America today: We have our work ethic to blame.

 The State of Snacking in America

 Not only are there more packaged, labeled snacks on offer at the grocery store, but what we’re defining as a snack is also expanding.
 Consider, for instance, “second breakfast,” or, as it’s sometimes called, “snackfast.”
 This is what we eat when we get hungry because we haven’t eaten enough food for breakfast.
 Instead, breakfast has become an amalgamation of packaged, portable, single-serving items spread across the first half of the day.

 More shocking, however, is what we call a snack today, and how snacks are counted in our daily calorie tallies.
 Consumer insights research finds that many people consider a burrito to be a snack because it doesn’t come with sides or a dessert, which would constitute a “meal.”